marcius-studio/reactive/README.md

-# Reactive for Nodejs
+# Reactive

-Reactive custom class for Nodejs, inspired by Vuejs with no dependencies.
+Reactive custom class, inspired by Vuejs with no dependencies.

-**Problem**

-There is no reactivity for Nodejs.
-Also no classes in JavaScript, everything is built on prototypes.
-This creates design problems that lead to larger code and lack of structure.

-**Solution**

-Using `Reactive.js`, you can create a class and mixins to it, values will be reactive for all components.
-Able to clearly separate the logic `data`, `methods`, `watch` and `mounted()`, which is called for all components.

 ## How to use